ivan-guerra/programmador.com/content/posts/real-time-linux-app-development.md

   the [FAQ][19] for more details.
 * **System load matters.** You are going to want to test with a representative system load.
-Representative in this case means simulating CPU use, memory use, I/O, network use, etc. There are tools like hackbench[^17] and existing strategies[^18] that can assist you in crafting realistic loads.
+Representative in this case means simulating CPU use, memory use, I/O, network use, etc. There are tools like [hackbench][20] and [existing strategies][21] that can assist you in crafting realistic loads.

 A resource worth mentioning is the [OSADL website][22].

 > OSADL (Open Source Automation Development Lab) uses Cyclictest to continuously
 > monitor the latencies of several systems.

-On the OSADL site, they share a script[^19] that you can run on your system to generate a histogram plot of latencies as shown below.
+On the OSADL site, they share a [script][24] that you can run on your system to generate a histogram plot of latencies as shown below.

 [![Latency Histogram](/posts/real-time-linux-app-development/latency-plot.png#center)][23]